|

 Step Three: Buy A Docking Station For Your Cell Phone There are a few devices on the market which will dock your cell phone (via Bluetooth or a cable) and allow you to make and receive calls over your corded and cordless phones already in your home.
 While the landline will no longer service your home externally, your home is still wired internally.
 A docking station (also sometimes referred to as a "bridge" or a "gateway") connects a cell phone to your home wiring.
 Callers will never know the difference.
 You simply "dock your cell phone and use your corded or cordless phones to make and receive cell phone calls, effectively turning your wireless service into a fully functional wired service without having to pay wired service monthly fees".
 There are currently three cell phone docking stations on the market that we are aware of that will convert your home wiring for use with a cell phone. |

 ![]() | Dock-N-Talk This is the one we bought (and the reason we know so much more about this one than the other two).
 Dock-N-Talk (DNT) from PhoneLabs has been on the market the longest.
-As of January 2012, the most recent firmware was version 1.46, and it uses your choice of either a cable or Bluetooth module to connect to your cell phone.
+As of April 2019, the most recent firmware was version 1.47 (and has been for over 6 years), and it uses your choice of either a cable or Bluetooth module to connect to your cell phone.
 Both are sold separately.
-The most recent Bluetooth version is BT03 which is Class 1 with a range of up to 300 feet.
-The Bluetooth and DNT module are both firmware upgradeable, and the DNT is also hardware upgradeable.
-The BT03 can pair up to 8 cell phones (although only 1 at a time).
+The most recent Bluetooth version is BT03-B which is Class 1 with a range of up to 300 feet.
+The Bluetooth and DNT module are both firmware upgradable, and the DNT is also hardware upgradable.
+The BT03-B can pair up to 8 cell phones (although only 1 at a time).
 We are pairing just one cell phone. |

 DNT supports telco standards for call waiting, comes with 2 line cords, has a switch which allows cellular service to be placed on line 1 or line 2 so it can be used with a land line or second DNT, two RJ-11 jacks --- one for connection locally to a home phone and one connected to a wall jack, and it allows redial from an extension handset.
-PhoneLabs is an American company which has been in business for over 19 years and has been the acknowledged leader in this field of docking stations for over 6 years and hold the patents for the technology.
-The Dock-N-Talk currently supports over 2200 cell phone models.
+PhoneLabs is an American company which has been in business for over 29 years and the DNT has been on the market for over 15 years.
+The Dock-N-Talk currently supports over 2300 cell phone models, including all bluetooth models.
+The Dock-N-Talk is shielded to reduce interference from other wireless devices.
 A list of supported phones and more details about the DNT can be found on their website.
-They also offer great customer service support that got me up and running in less than 5 minutes.
-Dock-N-Talk is available on Amazon with a bluetooth module and without bluetooth (but be sure to get a cable).
-I have also seen it on eBay. | |
+While it's been over a decade since I bought my DNT, at that time they offered great customer service support that got me up and running in less than 5 minutes.
+Dock-N-Talk can sometimes be found on eBay. | |

 | XLINK Cellular Bluetooth Gateway The XLINK Cellular Bluetooth Gateway connects your Bluetooth enabled cellular phone with your standard phone, allowing you to use your regular home or office telephone over your cellular service network.
 There is no cable option.
 You must have a Bluetooth phone.
-The XLINK can link up to 3 cell phones, and will pair via Bluetooth up to 30 feet away.
-XLINK is a Canadian start-up company and the XLINK was introduced in the late Spring 2007.
+The XLINK can link up to 3 cell phones at the same time, and will pair via Bluetooth up to 30 feet away. iPhone users can dial ## on any house phone and talk to SIRI.
+Xtreme Tech is a Canadian company and introduced XLINK in 2007.
 You can find more information on their website.
 XLINK Bluetooth Gateway is available on Amazon and eBay.
 Be sure to buy Model "BT" if you plan to eliminate your landline.
-Model "BTTN" is only for folks that want to dock their cell phone with their home phone and NOT eliminate the landline.
-(See question #9 below for more information). | ![]() |
+Model "BTTN" will work with or without a landline.
+It gives you the option to merge a land line, magic jack, or VOIP ATA into your single line phone system. | ![]() |

-| Common Feature Sets All four appear to support caller ID, call waiting and call forwarding --- assuming your cell phone and handsets have these capabilities.
+| Common Feature Sets Both appear to support caller ID, call waiting and call forwarding --- assuming your cell phone and handsets have these capabilities.
 Other benefits of being able to use your landline phones with your cellular phone plan include: the ability to use your free unlimited nights, weekends and mobile-to-mobile minutes to their fullest, and eliminating cell phone radiation for extended conversations since you are not physically making calls on your cell phone handset (you are using your home phone handsets).
 Purchasing Details Dock-N-Talk and XLINK can be purchased through their respective websites, on Amazon, or eBay.
-New models of Dock-N-Talk with Bluetooth (BT) is available for $200, or $149 without the Bluetooth module, on their website.
-Cables run about $18.
-XLINK can be had for about $120 (Model BTTN) and $100 (Model BT) at their website, and PhoneLynx is available on their website for $59 but can be bought for under $35 on Amazon .
-You can often get better deals on eBay and Amazon.
-Used and old models also exist, but beware, they are likely out of warranty and have old firmware which needs to be updated (at a cost) in order to be used with newer cell phones.
+New models of Dock-N-Talk with Bluetooth (BT) are available for $200, or $150 without the Bluetooth module, on their website.
+Cables run an additional $18.
+XLINK can be had for about $95 (Model BTTN) and $82 (Model BT) on Amazon while listing for about $25 less on their website.
+Used and old models also exist, but beware, they are likely out of warranty and have old firmware which needs to be updated (at a cost with the Dock-N-Talk / free with the Xlink) in order to be used with newer cell phones.
 Be sure you are getting the newest models with the latest firmware. |

 |

-Step Four: Disconnect Your External Landline Connection These instructions are very similar to what you would do if you were installing Vonage's Broadband Calling Service as an alternate to replace your landline service.
-We have simply adapted their excellent installation presentation to this application.
+Step Four: Disconnect Your External Landline Connection These instructions are very similar to what you would do if you were installing VOIP (Voice Over Internet Protocol) as an alternate to replace your landline service.
 IMPORTANT: This step assumes you are the owner of a single family home.
 If you live in a multi-unit building, have a home alarm system linked via your landline, or are a renter, it is not a good idea to mess with the phone wiring.
-WARNINGS: You will be working with lines that carry a small amount of voltage.
+WARNINGS: Do this at your own risk, you can get shocked or injured by doing this incorrectly.
+This system works for me and my configuration but it may not work for you.
+Make sure you understand enough about it and decided if it will work for your situation.
+You will be working with lines that carry a small amount of voltage.
 Therefore there is a chance of causing a fire or damaging your phone lines and equipment.
 Be sure to wait for a dry day.
 Do not stand on wet ground while working.
 When you modify your telephone wiring with these instructions, you will be totally disconnecting yourself from the phone company.
 These instructions are intended for use by someone with common sense who has a pretty good understanding of what they are doing.
 I can't come up with warnings for all possible scenarios and I assume no liability.
 (But relax, as long as you don't do anything stupid, like cutting wires, the process can be reversed if the devices do not work to your satisfaction or you happen to sell your home).
 Final note: I am not an electrician.
 Consider hiring a professional electrician or telephone technician to do the job if you have ANY concerns. |

 |